Gamowy/Civ2025/README.md

 ## Features
 - Play with up to 4 players
-- Randomly generated map with (3 map sizes available)
+- Randomly generated map (3 map sizes available)
 - Fog of war and turn system
 - Resource gathering system
 - Build cities and expand them with upgrades or new buildings